 – In CloudFlare under “Overview” Make sure SSL is “Flexible” to keep CloudFlare talking on the backend on port 80

-– In CloudFlare, under “Crypto” turn on “Always use HTTPS” and “Automatic HTTPS Rewrites”
+– In CloudFlare, Make a rule for “Automatic HTTPS Rewrites”

 – In CloudFlare make a rule that matches